FlpMomchev/FlpMomchev/README.md

 ###

-<p align="left">My name is Filip and I'm a Bulgaria, but have studied/is currently studying in Germany.</p>
+<p align="left">My name is Filip and I'm a Bulgaria, but am currently finishing my studies in Germany.</p>

 ###